TheModdedChicken/ManiaKV/README.md

 - **Application crashes after a fresh install (v0.1.1)**:
 This is due to a bug introduced by the states system implemented in version 0.1.1.
 Version 0.2.0 will be released on either Feb 27th or March 6th which will fix this issue entirely.
 As of right now, if you would like to fix this issue please head over to [this page](https://github.com/TheModdedChicken/ManiaKV/wiki/v0.1.1-Issues#application-crashes-after-a-fresh-install) which explains the process in doing so.

-## Wiki
-Go [here](https://maniakv.vercel.app) to figure out how this works.

-Go [here](https://github.com/TheModdedChicken/maniakv-docs) to contribute to the ManiaKV wiki

 ## Build
 Will update when the application released